elfrucool/spring-batch-workshop/exercise-3/README.md

 In this task, you will make your job to run periodically (every 10 seconds).
 Imagine this is a system that continuously imports a csv into a database (perhaps the file is sent from an external system through SFTP)

-Follow the next seven steps:
+Follow the next eight steps:

 1. Define `inbound`/`outbound` folders
 1. Modify the job to read the file from `inbound` folder
+1. Modify `ImportAddressController` to deal with non-existent contacts.csv file
 1. Add a step to move the processed file from `inbound` to `outbound`
 1. Enable tasks framework
 1. Create a service that will be called periodically